KieronKretschmar/MentorGG_DemoCentral/README.md

 **HTTP**
 - `MENTORINTERFACE_BASE_ADDRESS` : URI for MentorInterface.
-Specify "mock" to create an endpoint that always returns the lowest subscription
+Specify "mock" to create an endpoint that always returns the lowest subscription [\*]
 - `MATCHRETRIEVER_BASE_ADDRESS` : URI for MatchRetriever [\*]

+**Demo Removal**
+- `DEMO_REMOVAL_INTERVAL` : How often, in minutes to check for Demos to remove and set their expiry Date.
+- `DEMO_REMOVAL_ALLOWANCE` : Extra allowance to apply to expiry date.

 ## Loading the Subscription Config